-2. ISA allowance
+1. ISA allowance

 ISAs may provide you with a way to save or invest tax-efficiently.
-During 2023/24, you can place up to £20,000 into ISAs.
+During 2024/25, you can place up to £20,000 into ISAs.

 The interest or returns you earn on money held in an ISA are free from Income Tax and Capital Gains Tax (CGT).
+However, you may pay unrecoverable tax on income from stocks and shares received by ISA managers.

 So, using an ISA to save or invest could reduce your tax bill.